From 1582 to 1683, in Bergheim - the very village voted France's Favourite Village in 2022 - 40 women were accused of...

 | PrestaShop-# | .www.decoalsace.fr | This is a cookie used by Prestashop to store information and keep the user's session open.
 It stores information such as currency, language, customer ID, among other data necessary for the proper functioning of the shop. | 480 hours |

-Featured posts View all featured posts
+Featured View all

 Log in to post comments